-Special Olympics is often the only place where they have an opportunity to participate in their communities and develop belief in themselves.
-Special Olympics programs provide a gateway to empowerment, competence, acceptance and joy and the lessons learned in Special Olympics also impact their life skills.
+SOAZ is a place where individuals have an opportunity to participate in their communities and develop belief in themselves.
+Special Olympics programs provide a gateway to empowerment, competence, acceptance, and joy and the lessons learned in Special Olympics also impact their life skills.

 The mission of Special Olympics is to provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills, and friendship with their families, other Special Olympics athletes, and the community.

-Special Olympics Arizona’s (SOAZ) goal is to empower the over 180,000 Arizonans with intellectual disabilities to be healthy, productive, and respected members of society through SOAZ’s year-round sports training, competitions, and support programs.
+Special Olympics Arizona’s (SOAZ) goal is to empower Arizonans with intellectual disabilities to be healthy, productive, and respected members of society through SOAZ’s year-round sports training, competitions, and support programs.

 At Special Olympics Arizona, we need your energy and time to help bring out the best in someone else.
 Our athletes have unlimited enthusiasm, a willingness to learn, and a great amount of joy to share.
 Coaching for Special Olympics will renew your love of playing and competing just for the fun of it.

-If you are interested in becoming a coach please complete the Coaches Interest Form.
+If you are interested in becoming a coach please complete the Coaches Interest Form linked below!